sosucat/sosucat.github.io/momentochroma.markdown

 <br>

 <p style="font-size: 16px;font-weight:500;">
   <strong>Keep staring at the dot at the center of the inverted color image</strong>.
+And you will see colors in the black-and-white image.
 </p>

 <p style="font-size: 12px;font-weight:300">